tjol/rfunge/README.md

 in which instructions like `i`, `o` and `=` are disabled.

-RFunge is (in principle) embeddable, and beside the main Rust API, there are rudimentary C and WASM APIs
+RFunge is (in principle) embeddable, and beside the main Rust API, there are rudimentary C and WASM APIs.
+It should run on most systems supported by Rust (tested on Linux, Windows and WASM).

 ## WebAssembly